 Dick Lehr Dick Lehr is a professor of journalism at Boston University.
 He is the author of six previous works of nonfiction and a novel for young adults.
-Lehr coauthored the New York Times bestseller and Edgar Award Winning Black ass: Whitey Bulger, the FBI and a Devil's Deal, which became the basis of a Warner Bros. film of the same name.
-His most recent nonfiction book, The Birth of a Movement: How Birth of a Nation Ignited The Battle for Civil Rights, became the basis for a PBS/Independent Lens documentary.
-Two other books were Edgar Award finalists: The Fence: A Police Cover-up Along Boston's Racial Divide, and Judgment Ridge: The True Story Behind The Dartmouth Murders.
-Lehr previously wrote for the Boston Globe, where he was a member of the Spotlight Team, a special projects reporter and a magazine writer.
-While at the Globe he was a Pulitzer Prize finalist in investigative reporting and won numerous national and local journalism awards.
+Lehr coauthored the New York Times bestseller and Edgar Award Winning Black Mass: Whitey ulger, the FBI and a Devil's Deal, which became the basis of a Warner Bros. film of the same name.
+His book The Birth of a Movement: How Birth of a Nation Ignited the Battle for Civil Rights became the basis for a PBS/Independent Lens documentary.
+Two other books were Edgar Award finalists: The Fence: A Police Cover-up Along Boston's Racial Divide and Judgment Ridge: The True Story Behind the Dartmouth Murders.
+Lehr previously wrote for the Boston Globe, where he was a member of the Spotlight Team, a special projects reporter, and a magazine writer.
+While at the Globe, he was a Pulitzer Prize finalist in investigative reporting and won numerous national and local journalism awards.
 Lehr lives near Boston.
 Read More Read Less

 An OTP has been sent to your Registered Email Id: